View #IACC 2024 Thematic tracks

 Transparency International Secretariat (TI-S)

-• How to Catch an Enabler: Routes to Accountability for Corruption’s Professional Helpers
+• How to catch an Enabler: Routes to Accountability for Corruption’s Professional Helpers

 Traditionally, the professionals who help execute corruption schemes face few consequences.
 But is this starting to change?
 Panellists will discuss how enablers, including reputational, professional and law enforcement channels, can face accountability.
 Considering new precedents and opportunities, what specific steps can anti-corruption actors take so that serious offenders face repercussions?